batking24/OpenPose-for-2D-Gait-Analysis/README.md

 Gait analysis is the scientific study of walking patterns in the field of biomechanics.
 It involves analyzing body mechanics, such as joint angles and muscle activity, during the different phases of walking.
 This analysis helps in diagnosing mobility issues, optimizing athletic performance, and guiding rehabilitation therapies.
 It is crucial in various medical fields, especially orthopedics and rehabilitation.
 Traditional approaches are not accessible and require costly and obtrusive equipment.

-We designed a markerless, low monetary cost, accessible approach to human gait analysis using an OpenPose-based 2D estimation system for knee flexion landmarks.
-Next, we plot Clinical gait angles, points of contact, and errors in estimation via approximations in displacement and flexion angles by taking a weighted average tuned to a specific demographic.
+I designed a markerless, low monetary cost, accessible approach to human gait analysis using an OpenPose-based 2D estimation system for knee flexion landmarks.
+Next, I plot Clinical gait angles, points of contact, and errors in estimation via approximations in displacement and flexion angles by taking a weighted average tuned to a specific demographic.
 Our approach could aid in the early detection and management of Gait anomalies often linked to people with musculoskeletal disability, providing an accessible diagnosis.

 ## OpenPose Installation and Usage Guide